aibtcdev/ai-agent-crew/README.md

 ### CrewAI

-[CrewAI](https://crewai.io) provides an easy-to-use interface for creating and managing agents, tasks, tools, and crews.
+[CrewAI](https://crewai.com) provides an easy-to-use interface for creating and managing agents, tasks, tools, and crews.
 It is built on top of [Langchain](https://python.langchain.com/docs/get_started/introduction), a decentralized, open-source, and privacy-focused AI platform.

 - **Agents:** a team member; an autonomous unit programmed to perform tasks, make decisions, and communication with other agents
 - **Tasks:** a task; individual assignments that agents complete
 - **Tools:** a skill; single-input functions that agents can use to complete tasks (can use [any Langchain tool](https://python.langchain.com/docs/modules/agents/tools/) or define custom ones)
 - **Crew:** a collaborative group; a group of agents that work together to complete a set of tasks

-### Agents

-- Agent definitions are in the `agents.py` file
+View the [CrewAI Documentation](https://docs.crewai.com/) or [chat with the docs](https://chatg.pt/DWjSBZn) to learn more!

 ### Tools